Protima Roy, Ph.D.

 Dr. Protima Roy, professor of education, has been teaching at Drury University since 1975.
-She received her B.S. degree with honors in 1965 and her M.S. degree in 1968 from Presidency College, Calcutta University, India.
-She received a Ph.D. degree in science education in 1974 from the University of Florida in Gainesville.
+She received her B.S. degree with honors in 1965 and her M.S. degree in zoology from Presidency College, Calcutta University in 1968.
+She earned a Ph.D. degree in science education from the University of Florida, Gainesville in 1974.

 Dr. Roy participated in the British Science Education workshop at Manchester Polytechnic in the summer of 1977.
 She attended a workshop on Early Childhood Education in Norway, Sweden and Denmark in the summer of 1980.
 Dr. Roy spent her sabbatical in 1981 as a visiting research professor at Cornell University, and worked with Professor Joseph D. Novak.
 She completed a Summer Institute on Moral and Civic Education sponsored by Professor Lawrence Kohlberg and his colleagues at Harvard University in 1984.
 She attended a Summer Institute sponsored by NSF at Syracuse University in 1991.
 She participated in the sixth International Conference on Thinking in the summer of 1994 at the Massachusetts Institute of Technology.
 Dr. Roy completed a two-part (1998, 1999) Leadership Development Program sponsored by Dr. James P. Comer and his colleagues at Yale University.
 In 2003, she attended a workshop on Connecting the Mind, Brain and Education at Harvard Graduate School of Education.

-Dr. Roy taught at a laboratory school in Florida, St. Agnes Elementary School, and worked with students from two public schools namely, Pipkin Middle School and Central High School (2001-2003), in Springfield, Missouri.
-Also she has been teaching at Hem Sheela Model School in India since 1996.
+Dr. Roy taught in a laboratory school at the University of Florida .
+She taught at St. Agnes Elementary School, and worked with students from two public schools namely, Pipkin Middle School and Central High School (2001-2003), in Springfield, Missouri.
+For over 20 years she has been working with students and teachers at Boyd Elementary School in Springfield, Missouri and at Hem Sheela Model School in India.

-She has accompanied a group of Drury students for cross-cultural tours to Asian countries 18 times.
+She has accompanied a group of Drury students 18 times for cross-cultural tours to India and other Asian countries.
 She is the faculty sponsor for Kappa Delta Pi, an international honor society in education.
-She has been acting as a Ph.D. examiner of Calcutta University, India.
+She has been a Ph.D. examiner of Calcutta University, India.

-She accompanied education majors five times to Hem Sheela Model School and the tribal school.
+She accompanied education majors six times to Hem Sheela Model School and the tribal school.
+Dr. Roy trained and supervised all of them.
 These students did part of their student teaching in the above mentioned schools.
-She worked with these students and gave presentations with them on this global experience in different professional organizations.
+She involved some of these students in research projects and gave presentations with them on this global experience in different reputed professional organizations.

 B.S., Zoology, Presidency College, Calcutta University, India, 1965